-The lists of recruiter Johann Facius record that on 13 February 1766, gathering at Aufenau to move to Russia, was the family of Johannes Steinmetz (age 26), a cobbler (Schuhmacher), with his wife and 2 children.
+The lists of recruiter Johann Facius record that on 13 February 1766, gathering at Aufenau to move to Russia, is the family of Johannes Steinmetz (age 26), a cobbler (Schuhmacher), with his wife and 2 children.

 Johann Peter Steinmetz, a farmer, and his wife Anna Maria arrived from Lübeck at the port of Oranienbaum on 13 September 1766 aboard the galliot Die Perle under the command of Skipper Thomson.